ndiab/ndiab.github.io/_posts/2018-04-26-BreizhCTF-SaveTheWorld.markdown

 We can see that the key size is 2048 bits, and the public exponent 65537...
 Nothing show that a possible vulnerability exists.
 You can run any existing tools to crack this key, but nothing will return.
 It seems to be a perfect secure public key :/ (for the time being)

-But, we have to keep hope and analysing the other keys, because some keys later... we can found this key :
+But, we have to keep hope and analysing the other keys, because some keys later... we can fiund this key :

 ![breizhctf](/assets/bzh_2k18/key5.png){: .center}